GSTT-CSC/gstt-csc.github.io/_projects/CSC005-FOOSHnet.md

 ---
 ---

 This project has been withdrawn.
 The benefits of this project would be outweighed by the cost of development as 3D data is complex and varied.
-Instead, all energies were focussed on [ScaphX](/projects/CSC002-ScaphX.html).
+Instead, all energies were focused on [ScaphX](/projects/CSC002-ScaphX.html).
 This project may be revisited at a later date if capacity permits.

 ---